 Read more below.

-UMS is thrilled to share our 138-year history with you through UMS Rewind, our new searchable online database of performances, programs, and photos.
-UMS Rewind covers everything from Sergei Rachmaninoff’s UMS debut in November 1920 to the Chicago Symphony’s 204th UMS concert in September 2012, and we hope you’ll be able to re-live memories of attending UMS performances in Ann Arbor whether you’re a long-time local patron, a U-M alumnus now living afar, or a new U-M student on campus!
+UMS is thrilled to share our history through UMS Rewind, our searchable online database of performances, programs, and photos.
+UMS Rewind covers everything from Sergei Rachmaninoff’s UMS debut in November 1920 to the Chicago Symphony’s 205th UMS concert in October 2015, and we hope you’ll be able to re-live memories of attending UMS performances in Ann Arbor whether you’re a long-time local patron, a U-M alumnus now living afar, or a new U-M student on campus!
 We encourage you to share your comments and memories of performances with us through our “Tell Us Your Memories” feature.

 We are also delighted to welcome researchers, musicologists, and colleagues at arts organizations throughout the world.
-We hope you’ll find UMS Rewind a valuable tool for discovering information about the history of touring in the performing arts in America in the last 135 years, as well as snapshots of artists’ careers, notable debuts, and world premieres that have taken place at venues on the University of Michigan campus, in Ann Arbor, and in southeast Michigan.
+We hope you’ll find UMS Rewind a valuable tool for discovering information about the history of touring in the performing arts in America, as well as snapshots of artists’ careers, notable debuts, and world premieres that have taken place at venues on the University of Michigan campus, in Ann Arbor, and in Southeast Michigan.

 The Future of UMS Rewind